Skip navigation

 Step 5: Graduate Academic Paper

-Please submit an APA formatted academic writing sample from your completed Master's Degree which will be relevant to the field of Mental Health.
+Please submit an APA 7 formatted academic writing sample that is relevant to the field of Mental Health.
 Your submission needs to be at least five pages in length (preferably research based) and with at least five scholarly references.
-Email to apply@regent.edu using the subject line: SPC Doctoral Application Pieces or fax to 757.352.4725.
+We do not accept case studies, literature reviews, or papers where you are not the sole author.
+Please submit to regent.edu/items.

 Note: All items submitted as part of the application process become the property of Regent University and cannot be returned.